Home page

 Intravenous immune globulin (IVIg) is considered an effective and safe

-treatment for autoimmune neuropathies, especially in comparison to the
+treatment for autoimmune neuropathies, especially in comparison to

-alternative treatments such as corticosteroids, chemotherapy, and
+the alternative treatments such as corticosteroids, chemotherapy,

-thromboembolic events, renal failure, anaphylaxis, or septic
+include thromboembolic events, renal failure, anaphylaxis, or septic

 meningitis.
-Patients with IgA deficiency are at risk for anaphylaxis.
+Patients with IgA deficiency are at risk for

-Immobility, increased serum viscosity, and preexisting vascular
+anaphylaxis.
+Immobility, increased serum viscosity, and preexisting

-for risk factors that predispose to development of adverse events may
+meningitis.
+Screening patients for risk factors that predispose to

-reduce the incidence of complications.
+development of adverse events may reduce the incidence of

 For those with multi-focal neuropathy with conduction block the